SreeramVipparla/Building_an_OpenStreetMap_Route_Planner/README.md

 # Building an OpenStreetMap Route Planner Project

 # Introdution
-The project that I have created involves the use of OpenStreetMap data and an IO2D map display code and also involves the extension ofthe IO2D map display code to use the  A* algorithm.
+In this project that I have developed  involves the use of OpenStreetMap data and an IO2D map display code and also involves the extension of the IO2D map display code to use the  A* algorithm.
 The program will be able to find a path between two points on the map.
-On runing the project, you will be able to select the starting and ending areas on a city map, and your program will find a path along the city streets to connect the start and end.
+On running the prograqm, you will be able to select the starting and ending areas on a city map, and your program will find a path along the city streets to connect the start and end.

 <img src="map.png" width="600" height="450" />